denten-books/plain-text/main.md

 computer limits decimal precision to some limited "depth" of approximation, making it semantically discrete.
 I find this part of the argument unconvincing.

-Related to the notion of digital discreteness is the property of copyablity.
-The late, great American philosopher John Haugeland offers several further corollaries to Goodman's original, seminal definition.
-His amendments amount to two major points:

-1. Digital media allows for "flawless copying and preservation."
-The action of the light switch can be replicated exactly, by two different people at different times.
-The pressure on the bicycle handlebars can only be
-approximated: one cannot hope to apply *exactly* the same quantity of force as someone else.
-Like the effect of pressure on bicycle steering, copies of analog media like painting can only approximate the original.
-A Rembrandt is bound to the media in a way that Shakespeare's *Hamlet* is not.

-2. Digital systems are therefore media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
+An interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
+I can only approximate the pressure you put on your bicycle handlebars, with some arbitrary measure of precision that never reaches perfect reproducibility.
+This means also that while more digital art forms like literature are in some sense perfectly reproducible, analog forms, like painting, are not.
+The late great American philosopher John Haugeland amends Goodman's seminal definitions of digital media to include "flawless copying and preservation."
+This property further has the effect of freeing digital representation from its medium.
+A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
+Digital systems are media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
 To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].
-In the case of the soap opera effect, we may think of film as something like "irreproducible series of paintings," and of video as "perfectly copyable magnetic signals."
+In the case of the soap opera effect, we may think of film as something like an "irreproducible series of paintings," and of video as "perfectly copyable magnetic signals."

 Writing more than a quarter of a century later, Matthew Katz offers two further important emendments to the discussion between Goodman and Haugeland.
 First,